Punctured logarithmic maps: Splitting and gluing

 There is an obvious induced notion of splitting of a genus-decorated graph $(G,\bg)$, of a (global) type $\tau$, or of a (global) decorated type $\btau$ of a punctured map along a subset of edges of the corresponding graphs. \end{definition}

-\begin{proposition} Let $\tau_1,\ldots,\tau_r$ be obtained from splitting a global type $\tau=(G,\bg,\bsigma,\bar\bu)$ of a punctured map to $X/B$ along a subset of edges $\bE\subseteq E(G)$.
+\begin{proposition} {Let $X\arr B$ be a morphism of fs logarithmic schemes over $\kk$ fulfilling the assumptions stated at the beginning of \S\ref{sec:stack}.} Let $\tau_1,\ldots,\tau_r$ be obtained from splitting a global type $\tau=(G,\bg,\bsigma,\bar\bu)$ of a punctured map to $X/B$ along a subset of edges $\bE\subseteq E(G)$.
 Then the splitting morphism from Proposition~\ref{prop:splitting-curve} followed by pre-stabilization (Proposition~\ref{prop:pre-stable}) defines morphisms of stacks

 with the products understood as fiber products over $B$.

 Analogous results hold for decorated types and for moduli spaces of weakly marked punctured maps. \end{proposition}

 \begin{proof} The statement is immediate from Proposition~\ref{prop:splitting-curve} and Proposition~\ref{prop:pre-stable}. \end{proof}